GFCI Outlets Are Designed to Improve Safety

 Ground Fault Circuit Interrupters (GFCIs) were first introduced in Canada over 40 years ago.
-These devices detect electrical current when it flows through unintentional paths such as water or people.
+When these GFCI breakers detect an electrical current flowing through unintentional paths such as water or people, they shut off electricity to that outlet.

 GFCI breakers monitor an imbalance of current between the grounded and ungrounded conductors of a circuit.
 If the current entering a GFCI is different than the current leaving the GFCI, the unit de-energizes the circuit.
-GFCIs are easily identified by the reset and test buttons located on the outlet.
+GFCI outlets are easily identified by the reset and test buttons located on the outlet.

 Why do I need a GFCI outlet?

 Since their introduction, GFCI outlets have reduced the number of electrocution related deaths from 800+ per year to fewer than 200.
-GFCIs are a compulsory safety measure for certain locations in your home that drastically reduce the risk of personal injury to you and your family.
-By constantly monitoring the flow of electricity, these outlets are designed to prevent electrocution should instability in the electrical signal be detected.
+GFCI power outlets are a compulsory safety measure for certain locations in your home, especially any outlet that is near water like in your bathroom, laundry room, or kitchen.
+They can drastically reduce the risk of personal injury to you and your family.
+By constantly monitoring the flow of electricity, GFCI outlets are designed to prevent electrocution should instability in the electrical signal be detected.

 Where do I need GFCI outlets?